philips-software/functiondefextractor/INSTALL.md

 Python 3.8

-python: install python for the respective OS at https://www.python.org/downloads/ Make sure to update the path variable to point to the python installation folder.
+python: install python for the respective OS at "https://www.python.org/downloads/" Make sure to update the path variable to point to the python installation folder.

-pip: (only if pip is not present by default) get get-pip.py from below link to your folder https://bootstrap.pypa.io/get-pip.py Open a command prompt and navigate to the folder containing get-pip.py.
+pip: (only if pip is not present by default) get get-pip.py from below link to your folder "https://bootstrap.pypa.io/get-pip.py" Open a command prompt and navigate to the folder containing get-pip.py.

 Run the following command:

-similarity-processor:

-pip install similarity-processor
-Requirements are added in requirement.txt file

-Python 3.8

-python: install python for the respective OS at https://www.python.org/downloads/ Make sure to update the path variable to point to the python installation folder.

-pip: (only if pip is not present by default) get get-pip.py from below link to your folder https://bootstrap.pypa.io/get-pip.py Open a command prompt and navigate to the folder containing get-pip.py.
-Run the following command:

-similarity-processor:

-pip install similarity-processor
-Requirements are added in requirement.txt file

-Python 3.8

-python:
-install python for the respective OS at "https://www.python.org/downloads/" Make sure to update the path variable to point to the python installation folder.

-pip:
-get get-pip.py from below link to your folder "https://bootstrap.pypa.io/get-pip.py" Open a command prompt and navigate to the folder containing get-pip.py.
-Run the following command:

-pandas:
-python -m pip install pandas

-xlsxwriter:
-python -m pip install xlsxwriter

-xlrd:
-python -m pip install xlrd

-pylint:
-python -m pip install -U pylint

-mutmut:
-python -m pip install mutmut

-pytest:
-python -m pip install pytest

-unit test:
-python -m pip install unit test

-codecov:
-python -m pip install codecov

-pytest-cov:
+functiondefextractor:

-python -m pip install pytest-cov
+pip install functiondefextractor

 ## Other tools